CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_flex_util_physical_drive.html.markdown

 ---
+subcategory: "storage"
 layout: "intersight"
 page_title: "Intersight: intersight_storage_flex_util_physical_drive"
-sidebar_current: "docs-intersight-data-source-storage-flex-util-physical-drive"
 description: |-
   Storage Flex Util Physical Drive.
 ---

-# Data Source: intersight_storage._flex_util_physical_drive
+# Data Source: intersight_storage_flex_util_physical_drive
 Storage Flex Util Physical Drive.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `block_size`:(string) Block size of the FlexUtil Physical drive.
 * `capacity`:(string) Capacity of the FlexUtil Physical drive.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `controller`:(string) Type of the Physical Drive Controller.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.